khulood-rizvi/branching-merging-exercise/branching-merging-worksheet.md

 Before you can merge, you need to commit any changes in your working copy (or stash, but we'll talk about that later)

-- [ ] Commit your changes
+x Commit your changes
-- [ ] Attempt to merge the `feature-1` branch into `main` again
-- [ ] Did it work?
+x Attempt to merge the `feature-1` branch into `main` again x Did it work?
 Why or why not?
 If a merge succeeded, what was the merge strategy used?
 If there was a merge conflict, resolve it.

-> Describe the merge strategy used and the result of the merge
+> yes it worked.
+If there is a merged conflict then resolve it

-- [ ] Commit your changes and/or resolve the merge conflict
+x Commit your changes and/or resolve the merge conflict

 ### Deleting branches